 The commander's control handle controlled turret traverse as well as weapon elevation and firing.
 When the palm switch was squeezed, the turret drive brakes were released, the turret drive was activated, and the gunner's inputs were overridden unless a missile was in flight.
 The fast turret switch increased the speed of elevation and traverse, and the drift button reduced drift in the turret stabilization system.
 (Picture from TM 9-2350-252-10-2 C6.)

+As drawn on the left, a relay sight extended to the commander from the ISU in front of the gunner.
+This allowed both turret crew to obtain the same sight picture.
 The turret control box was directly in front of the commander.
 To the right of the turret power switch and indicator light was the turret drive system switch and indicator light, and then the stabilization switch and indicator light.
 Next in line was a switch that, when in the up position, manually turned on the gun fans.
 The gun fans turned on automatically when this switch was in its center position.
 When the switch was pressed to the down position, all turret indicator lights turned on in order to perform a bulb function check.
 To the right of this was the TOW abort switch, which cut the command wires to a fired TOW missile and caused it to dive into the ground.
 On the far right were five annunciator lights: from top to bottom these indicated if the driver's or cargo hatches were open; if emergency battery power was in use, rendering the turret electrical drive nonfunctional; if the weapons were occupying a no-fire zone; if a turret drive select lever was in manual mode; and if the turret drive system was malfunctioning.
 (Picture from TM 9-2350-252-10-2 C6.)